metavercity/wvessel/README.md

 ## Advanced usage:

-If you will be using this tool in different local projects, you may prefer to include a `vessel` executable script in your `PATH`, that will in turn execute the `wvessel` script from your current path, or the first that appears in a parent folder.
+If you will be using this tool in different local projects, you may prefer to include a `vessel` executable script in your `PATH`, that will in turn execute the `wvessel` script from your current working directory, or the first that appears in a parent folder.

-A way to achieve this is putting this in `~/bin/vessel`:
+To achieve that, you could put these lines in `~/bin/vessel`:

 ```bash
 #!/bin/bash
 wv="wvessel"; while ! test -e "$wv" && test "$PWD" != "/"; do cd ..; done; if test -x "$wv"; then echo ./$wv $*; fi
 ```
+Notice that if `wvessel` is not found in the current folder or any of the parent folders, the above script does nothing.

 Do not forget to set execute permissions with: